How to make money on TikTok in 2026

 If you’re already getting steady engagement on your TikTok content, adding tipping can quietly boost your income without changing your posting routine.

-TikTok Series is basically a way to post multiple videos people pay to watch – kind of like selling your own mini show inside the app.
+TikTok series is basically a way to post multiple videos people pay to watch and monetize content through exclusive content – kind of like selling your own mini show inside the app.

 To get started, you’ll need a few things: